frederic-perez/AmE-dictionary/data/dictionary.md

 __jangle__ _v_ :two: (jangled, jangling) __1__ To make a noise by hitting small metal objects against each other. _Phones jangling in Senator Doe’s office._ __2__ If something jangles someone’s nerves, it makes them feel very nervous.
 __jangling__ _adj_ A discordant, harsh, or unpleasant (esp metallic) sound.
 __janitor__ _n_
+__Janus word__ _n_ A Janus word is a word that is its own opposite—like “fast,” which can refer both to moving very quickly and to staying put.
+Frequently described as “words that are their own opposites,” Janus words are also known as contronyms , antagonyms , or auto-antonyms.
 __Janus-faced__ _adj_ /JAY-nuhs-fayst/ [:scroll: After Janus, the Roman god of doors, gates, and transitions.] __1__ Looking in two different directions. __2__ Having two contrasting aspects. __3__ Hypocritical or deceitful.
 __jape__ _v_
 __jar<sup>1</sup>__ _n_ _An opened jar of olives._